cybergarage/puzzledb-go/doc/plugin-types.md

 ## Plug-In Interfaces

-PuzzleDB defines the core plug-in interfaces based on the following concepts.
+PuzzleDB defines the plug-in categories and interfaces based on the following concepts.

+### System Plug-Ins

+System plug-ins are used to manage the PuzzleDB system.
+They are used to manage the configuration data, synchronization, and coordination of distributed PuzzleDB nodes.
+System plug-ins are used to manage and synchronize the distributed PuzzleDB nodes.

+Unlike other plugins, system plugins are always activated as default plugins.
+Some, such as the gRPC plugin, work independently, while others, such as the Actor service, depend on other plugins to function.

 ### Query Interface